cesar-guillen/TFM/README.md

 ## Next steps

-The pipeline is complete end to end; what is left is listed in CLAUDE.md's "Current status".
-The largest unbuilt piece is the **chat interface** — `/api/chat` is a stub and there is no chat UI, although conversing with the LLM about the generated matrix is a stated goal of the project.
+The pipeline is complete end to end.
+The largest unbuilt piece is the **chat interface**:
+`/api/chat` is a stub and there is no chat UI, although conversing with the LLM about the generated matrix is a stated goal of the project.
 Smaller open items: wiring the matrix search box to the backend's hybrid retrieval (it currently